 Preserving these languages is important, and UNESCO explains why: "Languages are humankind’s principle tools for interacting and for expressing ideas, emotions, knowledge, memories and values.
 Languages are also primary vehicles of cultural expressions and intangible cultural heritage, essential to the identity of individuals and groups.
 Safeguarding endangered language is thus a crucial task in maintaining cultural diversity worldwide."

-Below are five of the thousands of native tongues at risk of never being spoken again.
+Below are six of the thousands of native tongues at risk of never being spoken again.

 You can hear it in this video, where two men and two women read from a text: